soadap/Project-2.-Apple-Pie/README.md

 - added a scoring feature that awards points for each correct guess and additional points for each successful word completion.
 - added ability for two players to play, switching turns after each incorrect guess.
 - added ability to guess the full word using the keyboard instead of guessing one letter at a time using the interface buttons.
 - added support letters with special characters.
-For example, the E button could check for "e" and "é" within a word.”
+For example, the E button could check for "e" and "é" within a word.

 Technologies Used: Interface Builder, Foundation & UIKIt, Swift, Xcode